 - In a bowl mix well all the flours, starch, baking soda, cream of tartar and salt

-- In another bowl mix the water and the olive oil and add it to the other bowl, carefully mixing and incorporating all the ingredients until you have a smooth and uniform batter (no, you won't get a dough that can be kneaded, but a semi-liquid batter, so don't panic!)
+- In another bowl mix the water and the olive oil and add it to the other bowl, carefully mixing and incorporating all the ingredients until you have a smooth and uniform batter (you won't get a dough that can be kneaded and shaped, but a cake-like batter)

 - Incorporate the flaxseed "gel" to the batter

-- Once out of the oven, let it cool down before slicing it 🙂
+- Once out of the oven, to avoid crumbling, let it cool down completely before slicing

 - Check the post for tips and substitutions!